KIDS FIRST PROJECT

 Grades 9 – 12

 “It’s complicated” can describe many of our relationships with others, both romantic and otherwise.
-Add digital devices and social media to the mix, and things can get complicated even further.
-This presentation will help students take the first step toward building healthy and rewarding friendships and romantic relationships, both online and off.
+Having conversations online, without nonverbal cues or being able to see people, can be awkward and sometimes even risky – with drawbacks from simple misunderstandings to manipulation or even inappropriate messages.
+This presentation will help students to identify the types of messages that might cause red flag feelings for someone as well as take the first step toward building healthy and rewarding friendships and romantic relationships, both online and off.

 Can Media Be Addictive?